yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/Manual-resource-setup.md

     ![The Create Web App Review and Create tab is displayed.](media/create-web-app-review-and-create-tab.png "Create Web App Review and Create tab")

-7. It will take a few minutes for the Web App creation to complete.
+7. It takes a few minutes for the Web App creation to complete.
 You can move on to the next task while you wait.

 ## Task 8: Create an Azure Blob Storage account

+In this task, you create an Azure Storage account.

 1. In the [Azure portal](https://portal.azure.com/), select the **Show portal menu** icon and then select **+Create a resource** from the menu.